UFI-SIL/UFI-MLP/CONTRIBUTING.md

-# Contributing to oneVPL
+# Contributing to UFI MLP

-The following is a set of guidelines for contributing to oneVPL and its packages, which are hosted in the [Intel® oneAPI Video Processing Library Group](https://gitlab.devtools.intel.com/video-processing-lib) on GitLab.
+The following is a set of guidelines for contributing to the UFI MLP.
 Feel free to propose changes to this document in a merge request.

 ## Table of Contents